Engineering Teachers, Postsecondary - 25-1032.00

 • Plan, evaluate, and revise curricula, course content, and course materials and methods of instruction.

-• Prepare and deliver lectures to undergraduate and/or graduate students on topics such as mechanics, hydraulics, and robotics.
+• Prepare and deliver lectures to undergraduate or graduate students on topics such as mechanics, hydraulics, and robotics.

 • Serve on academic or administrative committees that deal with institutional policies, departmental matters, and academic issues.